Buying a house Buying a new-build home

 Most mortgage lenders will consider lending on new-build houses but some won't lend on new-build flats.
 The maximum proportion of the property's value you can borrow (the loan-to-value) may be lower than for a second-hand property.

 The Which? mortgage comparison tables let you search all available deals from all available lenders to choose the best deals based on quality of service as well as cost and benefits.
+Our step-by-step guide highlights everything you need to do to secure the home of your dreams, from saving for a deposit to collecting the keys.

 You can also use the Which?
 Mortgage Advisers' How much can I borrow? calculator to figure out the size of mortgage you are likely to be able to get.